dray89/finance_python/README.md

 TMX: Pulls TSX stock symbols and quotes by symbol or sector.

 TDAmeritrade API: I can't actually ever publish full code for this because I'm concerned about hackers accessing my TDAmeritrade account.
 There's still some work I need to do with it like setting it up to renew auth codes upon expiration to avoid me having to do this manually.
-I'm putting these to do's on my calendar in the future.
+I'm putting these "to do's" on my calendar in the future.